ycechungAI/SWE-agent/docs/usage/cl_tutorial.md

 # This is where pipx installs things
 ENV PATH="$PATH:/root/.local/bin/"  # (7)!
 ```

+Click on the :material-chevron-right-circle: icon in the right margin of the code snippet to see more information about the lines.

 1. This is the base image.
 2. This is to avoid any interactive prompts from the package manager.